Girees737/Fall_Hack_A_Roo-2021/README.md

 ### Implementation:

-1. It comprises of two step process i.e. face detection (bounded face) in an image followed by emotion detection on the detected bounded face.
+1. It comprises of two step process i.e. face detection (bounded face) in an image followed by emotion detection on the detected bounded face. <br>
     a.
 Haar feature-based cascade classifiers : It detects frontal face in an image well.
 It is real time and faster in comparison to other face detector.
-This blog-post uses an        implementation from Open-CV.
+This blog-post uses an        implementation from Open-CV.<br>
     b.
 Xception CNN Model (Mini_Xception, 2017) : We will train a classification CNN model architecture which takes bounded face (48 * 48 pixels) as input and predict
        probobilities of 7 emtions in the final layer.